Impact of the pre-equilibrium phase for the determination of nuclear geometry in high-energy isobar collisions: Interplay between free-streaming and nuclear geometry

+Here and below, to determine centrality bin edges, all generated events are used, regardless of the (geometrical) configuration they belong to in Table \ref{tab:trento_pars}.
+Such a procedure is different from the actual experiment, where centrality classification is based on the number of charged tracks together with information from Monte Carlo Glauber simulations for each collision system independently~\cite{STAR:2021mii}.
+Results are in general shown in bins of width 1\% in the 0--5\% centrality window and then in bins of 5\%; finer bins are used to $\rho_2$ and $\rho_3$, see below.
+When statistics demands, the 5 most central bins are merged in a single one of 0--5\%.
+Centrality bin edges can be read from Table \ref{tab:centrbins}

-As one can see, curves end up grouped by how long the produced system free-streamed: the highest group of curves correspond to $\tau_{FS} = 0.4$ fm/c, the middle one to $\tau_{FS} = 1.0$ fm/c and the lowest one to the centrality dependent $\tau_{FS}$, estimated to be approximately between 1.35 fm/c and 1.49 fm/c from Fig.~\ref{fig:taufs}.
-We observe that free-streaming effects are stronger in higher order eccentricities than in $R$.
-The 6 different geometrical configurations exhibit extremely similar shapes which mean they are affected fairly similarly by the free-streaming modelling of the prethermalization phase.
-Here we assumed a conformal expansion during the free-streaming.
-Since this model introduces no interactions as time goes by, in the case of a smaller free-streaming velocity than $c$ means the system would have a slower expansion, reducing the effects of such a phase.
-An interacting model will introduce correlations on the system that will further slow down the eccentricity reductions.
+In Fig.~\ref{fig:icfs}, curves end up grouped by how long the produced system free-streamed: for eccentricities, one group of curves corresponds to $\tau_{FS} = 0.4$ fm/c, the middle one to $\tau_{FS} = 1.0$ fm/c and the last one to the centrality-dependent $\tau_{FS}$, estimated to be approximately between 1.35 fm/c and 1.49 fm/c from Fig.~\ref{fig:taufs}.
+Free-streaming effects are increasingly stronger (meaning, larger deviations from 1) going from $R$, to $\varepsilon_2 $, then $\varepsilon_3 $ and finally $\varepsilon_4 $.
+Ratios for the 6 different geometrical configurations exhibit extremely similar shapes (which mean they are affected fairly similarly by the free-streaming modeling of the pre-thermalization stage) so results are only shown for configurations 2 and 6.
+In the approach we use, the free-streaming velocity is equal to $c$.
+In case it is smaller, the system would have a slower expansion, reducing the effects of the pre-thermalization stage.
+An interacting model will introduce correlations on the system that will also attenuate the effects of the pre-thermalization stage.
 In this way, the magnitude of the effects shown here may be understood as an upper bound.
-As demonstrated in \cite{daSilva:2022xwu}, reducing the free-streaming velocity is important for mitigating the artificial increase of the bulk pressure at the start of the hydrodynamic phase; such an investigation of this feature for isobar collisions is out of the scope of the present study.
+For the subsequent hydrodynamic phase, reducing the free-streaming velocity is important for mitigating the artificial increase of the bulk pressure at the start of the expansion \cite{daSilva:2022xwu}.